 External beam radiation for prostate cancer uses high-energy beams, such as X-rays or protons, to kill cancer cells.
-During external beam radiation for prostate cancer, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.
+During the treatment, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.

 External beam radiation for prostate cancer is one of the standard treatment options to treat prostate cancer.
-It may also be used for men who have prostate cancer that comes back after surgery.
+It may also be used if you have prostate cancer that comes back after surgery.

 Your doctor may recommend external beam radiation for prostate cancer as an option at different times during your cancer treatment and for different reasons, including: